samsquire/ideas3/README.md

 This could be accomplished by using a code coverage tool to trace calls to APIs.

+# 32. Naive is correct

+The naive way of doing some thing should be the correct way to do it.
+Optimisations behind the scenes can do things efficiently.

+For example, there is a natural paging size for each object in your system.
+For a GUI component it might be how many items can be displayed efficiently.

+# 33.

+# Query Optimisers

 # For loops flow control

 # Incomplete thoughts and ideas